 There are two reasons for this: 1) Pointing with one finger is considered rude in some cultures and Disney has visitors from all around the world.
 2) These methods are easier to see.

 While we’re on the topic of cast members’ hands, there are special rules regarding fingernails.
 All fingernails are required to be neat and clean.
-A man’s fingernails must not be longer than their fingertips and a woman’s fingernails must not be longer than ¼ of an inch.
+A man’s fingernails cannot be painted with nail polish and a woman’s fingernails must not be longer than ¼ of an inch.